vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Odoo.

 .. warning::
-   If no one in the company is employed to manage email servers, Odoo Online and Odoo.sh are strongly recommended.
-In these Odoo hosting types email sending and receiving works instantly and is monitored by professionals.
+   If no one in the company is employed to manage email servers, Leansoft Online and Odoo.sh are strongly recommended.
+In these Leansoft hosting types email sending and receiving works instantly and is monitored by professionals.
 Nevertheless, a company can use their own email server if they want to manage the email server's reputation themselves.
-For more information see :doc:`Configure DNS records to send emails in Odoo <email_domain>`
+For more information see :doc:`Configure DNS records to send emails in Leansoft <email_domain>`

 .. _email_servers/notifications:

 Default notifications system
 ============================

-Documents in Odoo (such as a CRM opportunity, a sales order, an invoice, etc.) have a discussion thread, called *chatter*.
+Documents in Leansoft (such as a CRM opportunity, a sales order, an invoice, etc.) have a discussion thread, called *chatter*.

 When a database user posts a message in the chatter, this message is sent by email to the followers of the document as a notification (except to the sender).
-If a follower replies to the message, the reply updates the chatter, and Odoo relays another reply to the followers as a notification.
+If a follower replies to the message, the reply updates the chatter, and Leansoft relays another reply to the followers as a notification.
 Messages sent back to the chatter from users or external users will appear in the chatter from their respective email, or as the name listed in their *Contacts* record.